 In patients of any age, the unique anatomy of the elbow joint, which includes an intricate network of nerves, blood vessels, and ligaments, can present specific treatment challenges.
 In children, the presence of multiple growth centers adds to the complexity of injuries and their treatment.

 Diagnosis of elbow fractures can also be more complicated than detection of other childhood fractures.
-Before a growing child reaches skeletal maturity, the elbow joint is partly composed of cartilage, and an x-ray that clearly shows bone tissue more clearly than cartilage may not provide a clear image of the fractured area.
-To help confirm the diagnosis, Dr. Blanco and his colleagues at HSS sometimes x-ray the opposite arm in order to compare the anatomy.
-In some cases, MRI scans (which show cartilage more clearly) and arthrograms - images obtained after dye has been injection into the elbow joint - are also used.
+Before a growing child reaches skeletal maturity, the elbow joint is partly composed of cartilage, and an X-ray that clearly shows bone tissue more clearly than cartilage may not provide a clear image of the fractured area.
+To help confirm the diagnosis, Dr. Blanco and his colleagues at HSS sometimes X-ray the opposite arm in order to compare the anatomy.
+In some cases, MRI and/or CT scans (which show cartilage more clearly) and arthrograms – images obtained after dye has been injection into the elbow joint – are also used.